 Do NOT give a number here.
 If you say a number that’s too high, you’ll scare them off.
 If you go too low, you’ll hurt your negotiating power later.
 It’s a no-win situation for you.

-If they push back, just repeat again, “I really don’t have a specific number in mind yet”.
+If they push back, just repeat, “I really don’t have a number in mind yet”.

-Want more help?
-Here’s a full article on how to answer (or not answer) salary expectation questions.
+If you want more help, here’s a full article on how to answer salary expectations questions.

 “I’d need to give my current employer a two-week notice, and then I was hoping to take one week off before starting.
 So I could be available to start three weeks after a job offer is accepted.”